-Everything in this plan can be accomplished with robust and dedicated support and buy-in from the many digital skills and adoption stakeholders that exist in Nevada.
-Local, community-based organizations, non-profits and governments have existing relationships with those Nevadans that are most affected by the digital divide.
-To successfully realize our shared digital skills and adoption vision, strong state-local partnerships where the State supports and builds the capacity of local actors is Nevada's pathway to success.
+Everything in this plan can be accomplished with robust and dedicated support and buy-in from the many digital equity stakeholders that exist in Nevada.
+Local, communitybased organizations, non-profits and governments have existing relationships with those Nevadans that are most affected by the digital divide.
+To successfully realize our shared digital equity vision, strong state-local partnerships where the State supports and builds the capacity of local actors is Nevada's pathway to success.

-Likewise, we cannot achieve our vision for digital skills and adoption if any vulnerable group is left behind.
+Likewise, we cannot achieve our vision for digital equity if any vulnerable group is left behind.
 Defined in the Digital Equity Act as covered populations, some groups are more likely to be affected by the digital divide than others.
 These covered populations have different needs and barriers to connectivity from each other and from the general population.
 Beyond a geographically comprehensive coordination and outreach strategy, OSIT took particular care to ensure that the voices of covered populations and the organizations that serve them were included in this plan.

-Key external collaborators and constituencies the State collaborated with to develop the Digital Skills and Adoption Plan
+Key external collaborators and constituencies the State collaborated with to develop the Digital equity Plan